charleskoffler/clprolf/docs/clprolf_complete_theoretical_def.md

 ### clprolf AND ALGORITHMS WRITING INFLUENCE

 clprolf has been created only to simplify and help in object-oriented code writing and understanding.
-That said, we can notice that clprolf acts as a tool for supporting algorithm writing too, indirectly.
-For example, underst could bring clues for helping hard algorithms, as well as the object roles, for example.
-Writing a sorter algorithm with a simu_comp_as_worker, or a simu_real_world_obj, could bring us different perspectives, and that is quite easy to demonstrate, with an example.
-The developper is free to use clprolf's aids and tools as he wants, and can keep it as neutral as he wants. clprolf is a object-oriented language, with object-oriented fundations, like inheritance, encapsulation, or polymorphism.
-It never goes outside of the scope of the object-oriented topic, about the class and interface roles.
+But we can notice that it acts as a tool for supporting algorithm writing too, indirectly.
+For example, underst could bring clues for writing hard algorithms, as well as the object roles.
+Writing a sorter algorithm with a simu_comp_as_worker, or a simu_real_world_obj, could bring us different perspectives.
 I think that the influence of clprolf about algorithms writing is due to making well-designed objects, or methods, nothing more.
 So it's a testament that it is an indirect influence.

 * AN EXAMPLE OF WRITING A INSERTION SORTER CLASS, WITH BOTH SIMU_COMP_AS_WORKER AND SIMU_REAL_WORLD_OBJ